26 Things You Should Know (and Do) To Find a Full-Job on F1 Visa and OPT

 1. How do I find a job in the USA as an International student?

 So, how to improve yourself?
 Refer to the following video interviews.
-These two students reinvented themselves and forged a path for forward coming from a below average background
+These two students reinvented themselves and forged a path for forward coming from an average background.

 - 300% Increase in my H1B Visa Salary between jobs